tatyanakoroleva00/tatyanakoroleva00/README.md

 <p>I am looking forward to develop my skills and to become an excellent specialist in the IT domain, knowing numerous number of computer languages.</p>
 <p>I am a multi linguist who speaks 6+ languages 🥰 cause languages have always been my strongest passion.
 The same is with computers.💻❤</p>

-Updates (29/05/26)
+Updates (29/05/26) <br />
+By this moment, I have a 2.5y experience as a fullstack dev.
+I started in a company as a fullstack dev, working mostly with frontend (react, mobx + laravel) These days, I work mostly with backend (php, laravel).

+BIO:
+I started my studies in May, 2022 anew.
 I posted my first project here in 2023.
-Today is 2026.
-And I have a 2.5y experience as a fullstack dev by this moment.
-I started as a fullstack dev mostly in frontend (react, mobx + laravel) These days, I am mostly in backend (php, laravel).

 <hr />